SECURE PAYMENT AUSTRALIAN STOCK TRACEABLE ORDERS

 How hard should I be tamping?

-Tamping pressure is important when brewing on your espresso machine.
-The perfect espresso comes from being consistent and accurate with all the variables which contribute to the extraction process, each as important as the others.
-Tamping is usually recommenced from 10-30kg but this is obviously hard to measure but we generally look for a firm, even press onto the loose coffee grounds with the tamper base parallel to the bench.
-Ensure a tightly packed puck with nil gaps around the edges or an uneven, well distributed surface.
+Tamping force is hard to measure - feel for a firm, even press onto the loose coffee grounds with the tamper base parallel to the bench.
+Ensure a tightly packed puck with no gaps around the edges or any uneven areas.
+We want a well distributed surface.